1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 Before going into the details of each axis, let me emphasize how important it is to set up and tram the whole frame correctly and check everything twice before you proceed with assembling the rest of the printer and actually using it.

-To give you a first impression, let me show you how the y-axis of one of Neos looked like when it came preassembled from the manufacturer.
+To give you a first impression, let me show you how the y-axis of one of my Neos looked like when it came preassembled from the manufacturer.

 ![Y-axis crooked from manufacturer](../assets/images/axes_y-axis-crooked_web.jpg)